 For any added extras to make an impact they need to make sense – for your brand and for your customer.

-Unexpected extras don’t need to cost a lot, they just need well-considered gestures which your customer will really value.
+Unexpected extras don’t need to cost a lot, they just need to be well-considered gestures which your customer will really value.
 Focus on the first and last impressions and ways in which you can make memorable little added extras.
 Even simple follow-up calls or hand-written notes can go a long way in terms of cementing a relationship.

 Unexpected maintenance, a gesture in line with shared values, for example, allowing customers to donate unwanted orders to a good cause, providing tips and tricks as part of the packaging, a free product sample, unexpected discounts and so forth.

-You are not only wanting your customer to be delighted, but you are also wanted to spark a shareable moment – the little unexpected extra that makes such an impression they tell their friends and family about you, they share their experience on social media and ultimately, they become a brand advocate.
+You are not only wanting your customer to be delighted, but you are also wanting to spark a shareable moment – the little unexpected extra that makes such an impression they tell their friends and family about you, they share their experience on social media and ultimately, they become a brand advocate.